IRCAD/trusted_code_nsd/README.md

    python src/trusted_datapaper_ds/dataprocessing/estimate_gtldks.py --config_path configs/anaconfig.yml
    ```

-6. Convert masks to meshes
+6. To convert masks to meshes

    In the file configs/anaconfig.yml, set the values of:
    myDATA, CTmask_to_mesh, USmask_to_mesh, annotator_mask_to_mesh, as you want, and run the command